 Naturally, with greater capabilities comes greater cost.
 Hummel cites cost as a major reason companies hesitate to upgrade to a new accounting system even when they see the need.
 “QuickBooks customers are probably the most resistant because of the next jump in cost,” she says.

-Among larger companies, which we define as firms with 50 or more employees, the most distinctive advanced need was budgeting/business intelligence (BI), which larger companies were 72% more likely to need than their smaller counterparts.
+Among larger companies, which we define as firms with 50 or more employees, the most distinctive advanced need was budgeting/business intelligence (BI) software, which larger companies were 72% more likely to need than their smaller counterparts.

 These responses suggest a strong need for specialized software at large companies–basic software just can’t provide the advanced data analysis required for BI, for example.